CERIT-SC/rancher-apps/charts/minio/v0.1/app-readme.md

 ## Namespace

-**It is important do deploy minio server into the same namespace where your PVC is located.** The PVC name is selected in the form below, select *Use an existing namespace* and select the one that the PVC is from.
+**It is important to deploy minio server into the same namespace where your PVC is located.** The PVC name is selected in the form below, select *Use an existing namespace* and select the one that the PVC is from.

 ## Authentication
 In the form below, enter username and password that will be used for Web authentication and S3 authentication.
 In case of S3 authentication, `username` is an **access key** and `password` is a **secret key**.